BPMNData/camunda-bpm-platform/bpmn-data-docs/extension-overview.md

 #### SQL Statement Generation

-To transform the abstract data object specifications to plain SQL, we provide an strongly typed API.
+To transform the abstract data object specifications to plain SQL, we provide a strongly typed API.

 Central packages, classes and methods: